 Agent Lisa Willoughby at The BWH Agency

 Lisa Willoughby is a partner at The BWH Agency Ltd along with Andrew Braidford, Joe Hutton and Bill Petrie.
-Based in London’s West End, The BWH agency represents actors in all areas of the entertainment industry worldwide.
+Based in London’s West End, The BWH agency represents actors such as Last of the Summer Wine Actors Mike Grady and many more in all areas of the entertainment industry worldwide.

 Vincenzo } Hi Lisa.
 Thanks for taking part in my Vincenzo Photography BLOG a snap shot with.
 Being an agent must be a tough yet rewarding job?
 Has the business changed much since you first became an agent?